GreenGraf/the-hangman/README.md

 <br>

 ### Errors
-If the user guesses a letter that is in the secret word more than once then the screen will outpus " ... good guess" for each time the letter occurs.
+If the user guesses a letter that is in the secret word more than once then the screen will output " ... good guess" for each time the letter occurs.
 Ideally it should only say it once.

 ![Error](image/guess-correct.PNG)

+##

 ### Features Left to Implement
 * Seperate pages for the most significant parts of the park which describes them in further detail.